LaxarJS/ax-media-widget/README.md

 }
 ```

-Use this configuration on a page to get an AxMediaWidget instance.
+Use this configuration on a page to get an ax-media-widget instance.
 The widget displays the content configured through the resource `exampleContent`.

 For full configuration options refer to the [widget.json](widget.json).